sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-14.md

 $$T(n,5) =\frac n{50}+1+ \sum\_{i=0}^{n/50}T(n-50i,4)$$

-By doing all the expansion you find that the orders of growth of number of steps is:
+By doing all the expansion, you find that the order of growth of the number of steps is:

 $$T(n,5) =\mathrm\Theta(n^5)$$

-Overall, this is not only a very slow process, it is also a very inefficient way to implement this computation, because of all the repetitions.
+Overall, this is not only a very slow process, it is also a very inefficient way to implement this computation, because the same computation is repeated many times.
 You can have a look at the solution for this exercise by Sarabander [here](https://github.com/sarabander/p2pu-sicp/blob/master/1.2/Ex1.14.scm) to see how to implement the solution in only $n^2$.